--A criminal background check and check of the National Sex Offender Registry is completed for every staff member and volunteer.
+- Background checks and a check of the National Sex Offender Registry are completed for every staff member and volunteer.

-Our staff is led by Deacon Debra Roberts, Associate Director.
+Our staff is led by Deacon Debra Roberts, Executive Director.

-Lutherlyn is an American Camp Association Accredited Camp.
+Lutherlyn is Accredited by the American Camp Association.

 Follow These Steps to Apply: